datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 - Chapter 89, Sanji Gō, On Karmic Retribution in the Three Temporal Periods
 - Chapter 91, Shizen Biku, On the Monk in the Fourth Meditative State

-At this point in my exploration, after a couple of months, I read Dogen's commentary on this case.
-There are two chapters of the Shobogenzo, one titled "On the Great Practice" (_Daishugyo_) \[[pdf](https://www.thezensite.com/ZenTeachings/Dogen_Teachings/Shobogenzo/073daishugyo.pdf)\], the other "On the Absolute Certainty of Cause and Effect" (_Jinshin Inga_) \[[pdf](http://www.thezensite.com/ZenTeachings/Dogen_Teachings/Shobogenzo/088jinshiInga.pdf)\].

 ### Commentary from _Daishugyo_